pmjones/adr/original-renamed.md

 > - Views mediate between your application and the user.
 > - Events are used to join all these components together safely.

-This is an interesting pattern in itelf.
+This is an interesting pattern in itself.
 The idea of _Models_ and _Operations_ seems to map well to Domain-Driven Design idioms.

 However, I do not think MOVE is a close fit for ADR, specifically because of this paragraph:

 > Listening on events is what gives MOVE (and MVC) the inversion of control that you need to allow models to update views without the models being directly aware of which views they are updating.

-In ADR, the _Domain_ and the _Responder_ do not "update each other".
+In ADR, the _Domain_ and the _Responder_ do not update each other.
 The _Domain_ work is completed and passed to the _Responder_ for it to present to the client.

 ### Separated Presentation

-There are hints of ADR, espeically the _Responder_ element, in [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html).
+There are hints of ADR, especially the _Responder_ element, in [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html).
 Although the article is well worth reading, Separated Presentation sounds more like a meta-pattern that describes the general concern of separating data from presentation, not a specific approach to doing so.

-## Examples of MVC vs ADR
+## Examples of MVC Versus ADR

 ### MVC Starting Point

 An MVC directory structure for a naive blogging system might look like the following.
-Note that `index` and `read` present an alternative JSON type, and the comments template is a "partial" that also presents an alternative JSON type.
+Note `index` and `read` present an alternative JSON type, and the comments template is a partial that also presents an alternative JSON type.

     controllers/
         BlogController.php # index(), create(), read(), update(), delete()